 - Wash the chana daal 2-3 times.
 Drain and add daal and water to a heavy bottomed pot.
 Let the daal cook on medium-low heat for an hour or 2, stirring few times.
 Remove any white foam that may rise up.

-- Cool down the cooked mixture for 5 mins and then blend it to a smooth consistency in a food processor.
-Make to blend while the mixture is warm.
-This is our sweet stuffing.
+- Cool down the cooked mixture for 5 minutes and then blend it to a smooth consistency in a food processor or a blender.
+Make sure to blend while the mixture is warm and blend in batches if needed.

-- Knead soft pliable dough with whole wheat flour, salt, saffron, water and oil.
-This dough should be softer than the normal roti/paratha dough to get soft and flaky Puran Poli'.
-So use water as needed, depending on the brand of flour you use you may need more or less water.
-Let the dough rest for 30 mins.
+- Knead a soft, pliable dough using whole wheat flour, salt, saffron, water, and oil.
+This dough should be softer than your typical roti or paratha dough to achieve a soft and flaky Puran Poli.
+Adjust the water as needed, since the amount can vary depending on the flour brand you use.
+Let the dough rest for 30 minutes.

-- Start making balls of the dough and the stuffing which should be of the same size.
-I usually make mine the size of a lemon.
-With the Ingredients we have here I usually make 8-10 balls each of the dough and stuffing.
+- Form small balls of both the dough and the stuffing, making sure they are the same size.
+I typically make mine about the size of a lemon.
+With the ingredients we have, this usually yields 8-10 balls of each.

-- Gently put the rolled Poli on the heated griddle.
-Cook evenly on both sides to a perfect golden brown color.
-Add a little ghee to both sides.
-Serve with unsweetened milk flavored with cardamom and saffron.
+- Gently place the rolled Poli onto the heated pan.
+Cook evenly on both sides until it achieves a perfect golden-brown color.
+Add a small amount of ghee to each side as it cooks.
+Serve with additional ghee on top.
+Traditionally, we serve puran poli with warm milk flavored with cardamom and saffron.

 Video